 You can study A Level courses at The Hinckley Sixth Form or other providers following your GCSE studies.
-English Language provides access to all pathways in Further and Higher education.
+Many students decide to continue their studies into Year 12 through our Linguistics course, allowing them to explore the use of English Language in more depth.
+Studying Linguistics and English Language provides access to all pathways in Further and Higher education.